TravelGuide/TravelGuide/README.md

 # Project  - *Travel Guide*

 **Travel Guide** is an android app that allows a user to check out popular travel plans created by other travelers.
 It allows a user plan a trip based on preferences and crowd sourced information.
-The app utilizes information from travelers, Location services, photos and [Trip Advisor APIs](https://developer-tripadvisor.com/content-api/) to display information and images about tourist places across the globe.
+The app utilizes information from travelers, location services, photos and [Trip Advisor APIs](https://developer-tripadvisor.com/content-api/)* to display information and images about tourist places across the globe.

+\* Still pending of authorization from TripAdvisor they have a police that requires it.

-Today, Travelers spend up to 3Hr’s crawling the web (Ex: Trip Advisor) in finding the places to visit/stay when planning for a trip.
+Today, travelers spend up to three hours crawling the web (Ex: [TripAdvisor](www.tripadvisor.com)) in finding the places to visit/stay when planning for a trip.
 They do it because they want to tailor a plan to suit their needs/family needs so everyone can have a good time.

-What we can do better is - Create an app where users can create travel/trip plans from their recent trips which can be shared with other travels.
+What we can do better is create an app where users can create travel/trip plans from their recent trips which can be shared with other travelers.
 By doing this travelers can spend less time in tailoring a plan and can spend more time on needed things.
-We will make phone UI look as simple as possible by displaying places on Map/ListView.(Here we will integrate with TripAdvisor/Yelp to pull data and we will use Phone’s features such as Camera, Persistence and Locations services)
+We will make an Android app as simple as possible by displaying places, others users plan.

+In the future we could integrate with [TripAdvisor](www.tripadvisor.com) or [Yelp](www.yelp.com) to pull data.
+By now we're going to use Android features such as: camera, persitence and location services.

 Time spent: **X** hours spent in total